ionic-team/ionic-docs/src/content/installation/android.md

 ## Gradle

-[Gradle](https://gradle.org/) is the build tool used in Android apps and can be installed separately.
-See the [install page](https://gradle.org/install/) for details.
+<a href="https://gradle.org/" target="_blank">Gradle</a> is the build tool used in Android apps and can be installed separately.
+See the <a href="https://gradle.org/install/" target="_blank">install page</a> for details.

 ## Android Studio

-[Android Studio](https://developer.android.com/studio/) is the IDE for creating native Android apps.
+<a href="https://developer.android.com/studio/" target="_blank">Android Studio</a> is the IDE for creating native Android apps.
 It includes the [Android SDK](/docs/faq/glossary#android-sdk), which will need to be configured for use in the command line.

 Android Studio is also used to [create Android virtual devices](/docs/installation/android#creating-an-android-virtual-device), which are required for the Android emulator.
 Ionic apps can also be [launched to a device](/docs/installation/android#set-up-an-android-device).

 ### Installing Android Studio

-Download Android Studio from the [Android website](https://developer.android.com/studio/).
-More detailed installation instructions can be found in the [User Guide](https://developer.android.com/studio/install).
+Download Android Studio from the <a href="https://developer.android.com/studio/" target="_blank">Android website<a>.
+More detailed installation instructions can be found in the <a href="https://developer.android.com/studio/install" target="_blank">User Guide</a>.

 ### Installing the Android SDK